 But you know what?
 Looking back from where I stand now, I don’t think I would have changed a thing.
 As stressful as it was and still is, I’m grateful that our situation pushed me in survival mode to work harder.
 I’m certainly happy that I kept my career.
 I realized early on, even in the baby years, that I needed to keep that part of my identity to stay sane.
 In the end, who was earning what didn’t matter.
 The money didn’t matter.
 What did matter was that we were both equal partners in parenting and home life.

 I wrote this post because some of the comments and emails written by some readers expressing the uncertainty of their future with their partners sort of broke my heart.
 Marriage is a complex relationship.
 Throw in parenthood and it gets even more complicated.
-Mark and I don’t have a perfect relationship.
-Quite frankly, it’s far from perfect, but we’ve known each other long enough to know where to pick up the slack from the other person to make things work.
+Mark and I don’t have a perfect relationship, but we’ve known each other long enough to know where to pick up the slack from the other person to make things work.
 Some aspects of our personalities have not changed from the time we met as kids in college.
 Other things, like our ability to problem solve and navigate through life as parents, wasn’t something that we could have known about each other until we found ourselves in that situation.
 And other things just came as a complete surprise.
 I guess this is what happens when you grow old with someone.
-But I will say this: last year was the first year that Mark, as the business, pulled in the same amount of money that I did.
-What was in the past isn’t always forever.
+But I will say this: last year was the first year that we both pulled in equal salary.
+Things can always change; What was in the past isn’t always forever.